Geeksongs/geeksongs.github.io/_pages/about.md

 My goal is to build **General-Purpose Robotics** and Grant human beings infinite lifespan through BCI.
 How can we make robots as helpful assistants in every home?
 How can we upload our souls to clouds?
 I will lead humanity to achieve this, no matter the cost.
 Don’t be afraid —  **We are destined to succeed**!

 My research interests lie in the intersection of **Foundation Models**,  **Robotics**, **Proactive AI Agent**, and **Neuroscience**.
 Additionally, I have gained valuable industry experience as a Deep Learning Algorithm Engineer Intern at both [TikTok](https://www.tiktok.com/) and [JD.com](https://www.jd.com/).
-In addition, I am also the author of the popular book *Learn Android Development from Zero*, and have founded multiple start-up companies.
+In addition, I am also the author of the popular book *Learn Android Development from Zero*, and have founded multiple start-up companies, my MBTI is ENTJ.

 Research Direction
 ======